-Salicylic acid may be the most popular active ingredient in acne control body washes.
-While it exfoliates dead skin and reduces oil, it does not kill acne bacteria.
+SA may be the most popular active ingredient when it comes to body acne control.
+While it exfoliates dead skin cells and reduces oil, it does not kill acne bacteria.
 But it will help prevent future breakouts by keeping pores clear.
 That’s because it enters the pore and works from the inside out.

 On the other hand, benzoyl peroxide kills acne bacteria.
 There’s also evidence to suggest that tea tree oil and sulfur do the same.

-Some exfoliating washes contain alpha hydroxy acids (like glycolic and lactic) instead of salicylic acid.
-These tend to be milder for sensitive or dry skin because they are water-soluble.
+Some exfoliating washes contain alpha hydroxy acids (like glycolic and lactic) instead of SA.
+These tend to be milder because they are water-soluble.
 Plus, they reduce signs of sun damage.

 In summary, abrasive washes with activated charcoal, Dead Sea minerals, or Himalayan salt are also useful in that they clear pores.
 But be careful because they may be too abrasive and cause irritation.

-Eliminate blemishes with one of the best washes for acne-prone skin.
+Eliminate blemishes with the best body wash for acne-prone skin.
 You’ll cleanse away the dead skin, oil, and bacteria that cause breakouts.
 Then you’ll be able to avoid pimples and have the benefit of flawless skin.

 It can be very frustrating to have acne breakouts.
 Not only does it feel horrible, it can leave scars on your face, neck and other parts of your body.
 Some people find that acne scars are an unwanted reminder of[...]